bramley/phplist-plugin-ckeditor/README.md

 See <http://docs.ckeditor.com/#!/guide/dev_styles>

+## Location of CKEditor ##

+Starting in version 2.1 of the plugin CKEditor is loaded from its Content Delivery Network.
+Earlier versions of the plugin included a copy of CKEditor but that is no longer the case.

+If you want to customise CKEditor, such as by adding further plugins to it, then you can install a local copy.
+You must then enter the URL for ckeditor.js in the CKEditor group on the Settings page.
+For example, if you installed CKEditor in the directory `ckeditor_4.5.6` of your web site then the setting would be `/ckeditor_4.5.6/ckeditor.js`.

 ## Upgrade CKEditor ##

-The plugin includes CKEditor 4.5.1 full package but will not automatically upgrade to a new release.
+The plugin uses CKEditor 4.5.7 full package but will not automatically upgrade to a new release.
-You can download a later release of CKEditor or the Basic or Standard builds from <http://ckeditor.com/download>.

-To install the build, expand the zip file, copy the ckeditor directory to your web site, and specify the path to the directory on the Settings page.
-It is recommended to use a new directory rather than overwriting the CKEditor version in the plugin's directory, so that it will not be affected if you upgrade the plugin.
+To see whether there is a later release, or to use either the Basic or the Standard package, visit <http://ckeditor.com/download#cdn-row>, then modify the setting "URL of ckeditor.js" on the Settings page.

 ## Upgrade KCFinder ##